Mikulus6/Cultures-map-editor/documentation/index.md

 is bidirectionally interchangeable with plain text `*.ini` format, what is further described in documentations specific for `*.cif` and `*.ini` file formats.
-Dependencies between files from which full map is composed are featured visually on graphic below.
+Dependencies between files from which full map is composed are featured visually on the image below.

 ![files_dependency](./assets/files_dependency.png)